 “That about sums it up,” I confirmed darkly.
 “And what about this half-breed thing.
 Is that common?”

 He shook his head.
 “No. That’s… new, coming from him.
 I’ve heard of a few other Stranger races being able to procreate with humans and make offspring like that, but not like this.
-Every other half-breed I know of is mostly human except for their immunity to the Stranger effect.
+Every other half-breed I know of is mostly human except for their immunity to the Bystander Effect.
 Like a vampire’s child.
 Whatever this Ammon is, it’s something different.
 Something I’ve never heard of before.”
 The man paused then before looking at me.
 “The responsible part of me thinks you should tell your superiors.”

 “I’ll tell them some of it,” I confirmed.
 “I’ll tell them about Ammon.
 But not him.
 Not that I saw him.
 If I do, they’ll just try even harder to hide what happened with my mother from me.
 They’ll pay attention to what I’m looking at, they’ll bury it even deeper.
 Half that council, whatever it is, voted to keep me out of the school, to stop me from being a heretic at all.
 I refuse to believe that they went through whatever magical ritual garbage they had to do to erase my mother from everyone’s memory, and then didn’t keep track of her afterward.
 And if they were keeping track of her, then they know she disappeared.
 They knew it back then.
 Which means they probably know why she disappeared.
 And if they knew why she disappeared, then they knew that leaving me out here, clueless and alone, was a death sentence.
 They knew it, and half of them still voted for it.
 They already proved, right then, that they care more about protecting their stupid secrets or holding whatever grudges they have against my mother than they care about what happens to either me or her.
 So no, I’m not telling them a damn thing about what I already know until I have a better idea of who I can trust and who I can’t.”